MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUserTodoListTaskAttachment.md

 If the size of the file attachments is more than 3 MB, create an upload session to upload the attachments.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaUserTodoListTaskAttachment](/powershell/module/Microsoft.Graph.Beta.Users/New-MgBetaUserTodoListTaskAttachment?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)